 Cons: The lack of Gore-Tex membrane makes them only water resistant

 Wills Vegan Shoes

 These ultralight mountaineering boots may not be designed for the pedestrian hiker, but on winter alpine expeditions these are the top choice for the vegan mountaineer.
 La Sportiva have reached new heights when it comes to maximising out of box comfort; the seamless upper and direct-inject lacing system resists abrasion and also reduces weight.
 And the Gore-Tex lining ensures waterproof protection in even the most challenging winter conditions.
 As one of the lightest mountaineering boots on the market, these vegan winter boots make for an excellent choice for alpine hikers and ice climbers alike.
 Compatible with hybrid crampons and supported by Vibram soles, you will struggle to find a more comfortable boot of this grade.Womens version is also available.

 Pros: Lightweight and super comfortable

 Cons: Not as warm as other mountaineering boots due to their lightweight nature

-The Veggie Trekker MK 5 does a very good job of looking the part, and for the most part performs up to its great expectations too.
-It is a very well made vegan hiking boot that is sturdy and robust and will deal with tough long days of trekking very nicely.
-The Vibram outsole has deep and chunky lugs that are super grippy, and together with the tough breathable micro-fibre uppers and will take on challenging terrain for most of the year.
-These boots are superbly well made and will go the distance from that point of view.
-However what lets them down is their lack of a Gore-Tex membrane, which you would expect in a boot of this price.
-The Wind-Tex breathable lining provides water resistance at best, but will not hold out any significant volumes of water.
+The Veggie Trekker MK 5 does a very good job of looking the part, and despite the lack of Gore-tex lining, steps up to its great expectations too.
+It is a very well made vegan hiking boot that is sturdy and robust and will deal with tough long days of trekking excellently well.
+The Vibram outsole has deep and chunky lugs that are super grippy, and together with the tough breathable micro-fibre uppers, will take on challenging terrain year round.
+These boots are superbly well made and will certainly go the distance in terms of durability, and will also not let you down when it comes to their waterproofing capabilities, outperforming even the most technical of the soft synthetic boot options.

 Pros: Very durable and well made